gvwilson/10-accessible/README.md

 ### Background, Research Questions, Methods, Main Contribution, and Ethical Considerations
 I have a color coded system for how I read any and all research papers.
 The way that I _read_ papers may be of interest for how to _write_ papers.
 Below is the schema I use when reading any academic articles.
 As I read, I highlight according to the schema and it guides what I am looking for and how I summarize everything that I read.

-* :orange_heart: Background, Literature Review, important things we "already know"
+* :orange_heart: **Background, Literature Review** _(important things we "already know" that are relevant to this paper's RQs)_
-* :heart: Research Questions (what is this paper going to try to answer?)
+* :heart: **Research Questions** _(what is this paper going to try to answer?)_
-* :green_heart: Methodology (main methods used, interesting methods I haven't heard of before, specific and relevant details of the method)
+* :green_heart: **Methodology** _(main methods used, interesting methods I haven't heard of before, specific and relevant details of the method)_
-* :blue_heart: Main Contribution (what did they determine?
+* :blue_heart: **Main Contribution** _(what did they determine?
 What are they giving us?
-What do we take away from this specific work?)
+What do we take away from this specific work?)_
-* :purple_heart: Ethical Considerations (did they specifically address any bias? consider marginalized identities?
-Or is this sentence something that hints at lack of ethical consideration?)
+* :purple_heart: **Ethical Considerations** _(did they specifically address any bias? consider marginalized identities?
+Or is this sentence something that hints at lack of ethical consideration?)_

+Please note the use of bullet points, colors, bold text, and italic text in the above list.
+That is my autistic brain on a plate.
+Enjoy.

 ## Tip 10: (Silvia) Ensure that supplemental information and data are accessible.